2023 League Fixtures now published

 (b) Leagues and Cups

 The entrance fees for the following competitions: League Championships, Midweek League and Challenge Cups shall be fixed at the Annual General Meeting.
-Application for entries for these competitions shall be made to the Honorary League Secretary not later than fourteen days before the Annual General Meeting.
+Application for entries for these competitions shall be made to the Honorary League Secretary who shall be responsible for determining the date by which applications must be received.

 (c) Subscription and Fees